MirkoPelgrom65/fep2-rxjs-subject-example/readme.md

 # FEP2 RxJS-Subjects example
-Exampe code based on vite standard application that demonstrates the usage of the RxJS class Subject/BehaviourSubject
+Exampe code based on vite standard application that demonstrates the usage of the RxJS class Subject

-## RxJS Subject/BehaviourSubject
+## RxJS Subject
 The RxJS library adds Observables to a javascript project.
-A Subject (and a BehaviourSubject) is a special kind of Observable.
+A Subject is a special kind of Observable.
 The Front End Programming 2 (FEP2) course contains the concept of Observables.
 This example demonstrates how a Subject can be used to create code where any number producer components (Lit Elements) multicast their values to any number of consumer components (also Lit Elements).

 [RxJS Subject documentation](https://rxjs.dev/guide/subject)